Grit-Co/Grit-FE/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contribution Guidelines
+Here are the steps to contribute to this projects code base.
+1. Clone the repo
+2. Make sure you have the latest version of master and then checkout to a feature branch.
+Note: Try to name your branch something descriptive of what you will be building. ie: `bug/fix-site-crash-on-dropdown-click` or `feature/user-authentication`
+3. Begin work on your task.
+4. When work is done submit and MR for review.
+5. After approval can merge in.